kambahr/go-webstandard/README.md

 ## Webstandard is a practical Go website template that can be a starting point for any website.

-It uses native javascript with bootstrap and also original Go http libraries to demonstrate rendering dynamic content.
+It uses native javascript with bootstrap and also original Go net/http libraries to demonstrate rendering dynamic content.

 To run the website: